harshit158/obsidian-notes/MOOCs/2-4 Machine Learning Data Lifecycle in Production/Week 2.md

 - N dimensional space defined by your N features

 🥊 Feature Space Coverage:
-Ensure that Train/Eval is representativ of the Serving dataset:
+Ensure that Train/Eval is representative of the Serving dataset:
 - Same numerical ranges
 - Same classes
 - Similar characteristics of image data